stafforj/Open-TaylorCouette/Computational-model/README.md

 Stafford, J., et al. **Real-time Monitoring and Hydrodynamic Scaling of Shear Exfoliated Graphene**. _2D Materials._ 2021;8:025029 [doi:10.1088/2053-1583/abdf2f](https://doi.org/10.1088/2053-1583/abdf2f).

 All details on the LES model and its usage are available in this open-access manuscript and the associated supplementary information.
 The OpenFOAM case can be modified to match your own geometry and operating parameters.
-For example, to match the [experimental model](./) also described in this repository.
+For example, it can be used to match the [experimental model](https://github.com/stafforj/Taylor-Couette-Flow/tree/main/Experimental-model) also described in this repository.
+Variations to the inner and outer cylinder geometries, Reynolds number and

 Below shows a comparison between this model and other experimental and DNS studies for angular momentum (left) and root-mean-square azimuthal velocity fluctuation profiles across the fluid gap.
+This was used to refine the sub-grid-scale model coefficient ($C_w$).